Working with schools for a safe academic year

 Whilst at school

-As per PHE Guidance, international students should be isolated in school should they present with symptoms while they are there.
+As per UK Government Guidance, international students should be isolated in school should they present with symptoms while they are there.
 We are liaising with schools to ensure that they will be isolating children who present with symptoms whilst in the boarding house.
-This complies with UK Government advice.
+This complies with UK Government advice and that of the BSA and ISBA.
 It is not possible or permitted to place a symptomatic student into a host family.
-We refer to UK Government Guidance which we expect boardings schools to follow which states:
+We refer to UK Government Guidance which we expect boarding schools to follow.

 Whilst in a Bright World host family